 - Speed.

 - Double-park.

 - Park across a white or yellow line.

 - Park in a fire lane.

 - Sit in parked cars during school hours.

 Students may be subject to disciplinary action for violation of these rules.
-The district may tow cars that are parked in violation of these rules and/or issued a citation..
+The district may tow cars that are parked in violation of these rules.

 Pledges of Allegiance and a Minute of Silence (All Grade Levels)